Wednesday, January 30, 2008

 Waiting To Cross

 We now expect to cross the Gulf Stream this Friday.
-While the winds are cooperating there is a strong northeast swell running which would make for a very unfavorable ride.
+While the winds are cooperating, there is a strong northeast swell running, which would make for a very unfavorable ride.
 We took advantage of the continued stay here in North Palm Beach to install our solar panels.
 We were immediately thrilled with the results.
-On the first full day with solar panels we ended the day with our batteries fully charged.
-The biggest energy consumer for us is refrigeration and at least on sunny days the solar power will replace all of the electric used by the refrigeration during a 24 hour period.
-We have been passing the time playing cards and dominoes, sharing meals on each other's boats and spending time ashore together.
+On the first full day with solar panels, we ended the day with our batteries fully charged.
+The biggest energy consumer for us is refrigeration, and at least on sunny days, the solar power will replace all of the electricity used by the refrigeration for 24 hours.
+We have been passing the time playing cards and dominoes, sharing meals on each other's boats, and spending time ashore together.
 Star Shadow went on down to Fort Lauderdale and will cross to Bimini and then on to Andros.
 They expect to be in the Abacos in April and May.

 Sunday, January 20, 2008